 Stemming from the 2010 passage of the conflict minerals provision in the Dodd-Frank Wall Street Reform Act, which called on electronics companies to report the sourcing of minerals, the conflict-free resolution movement has expanded across the United States from universities to cities, states and now across the Atlantic Ocean to the UK.
 With future conflict-free resolutions already in the works for the city of Portland, OR as well as the state of Massachusetts, the future looks bright for more resolutions to be passed calling for greater accountability in the sourcing of minerals used in consumer goods.

 At Brilliant Earth, we support these conflict-free resolutions and hope to see more passed in the future.
-In addition to legislative action, we believe that traceability is key to ensuring the ethical origins of a product, which is why we provide origin information for all of our diamonds.
+In addition to legislative action, we believe that traceability is key to ensuring the ethical origins of a product, which is why we offer origin information for our diamonds.
 As more consumers demand information on where and how their products are produced, from how food is grown and harvested to how clothing is made and transported, we are optimistic that resolutions such as the one recently passed in Kingston-Upon-Hull are only the beginning of a movement toward traceability.